amulyaojha11/play-with-text/README.md

-# Current Progress
+# PlayWithText

-Working on the project as of now.
+PlayWithText is a free character counter tool that provides instant character count & word count statistics for a given text.
+PlayWithText reports the number of words and characters.
+Thus it is suitable for writing text with word/ character limit.

+## Browser Compatibilities
+This word counter software works in any web browsers such as Chrome, Firefox, Internet Explorer, Safari, Opera.
+It suits to count characters in facebook, blog, books, excel document, pdf document, essays.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).